opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. note::
 	| Modify application.yml
-	| Within section "Database configuration section of MariaDB":
+	| Within section "Database configuration section of MariaDB and MongoDB":
 	| - change password of opencelium user for MariaDB

-	| Within section "Database configuration section of MongoDB":
-	| - change password of oc_admin user for MongoDB
+	| - change password of oc_admin user for MongoDB in uri line

 	| Just in case you are using SSL, add certs to the ssl section.
 	| It has to be a p12 keystore file with password!